ai-robots-txt/ai.robots.txt/bingbot-extrastep.md

 Additionally, Bing powers a number of search engines such as Yahoo and AOL, and its search results are also used in Duck Duck Go, amongst others.

-It does have a relatively simple opt-out method, but does require an additional step.
+Fortunately, Bing supports a relatively simple opt-out method, requiring an additional step.

 ## How to opt-out of AI training